nbhusare/jekyll-cayman-theme/_posts/2017-07-19-parsing-and-validating-input-string.markdown

 resourceServiceProvider.get(Injector).injectMembers(this)
 ```

-or you can call method getResourceServiceProvider() on an XtextResource instance as shown below.
+or you can call method "getResourceServiceProvider()" on an "XtextResource" instance as shown below.

 ```
 val validator = resource.resourceServiceProvider.resourceValidator